 Native to Europe.
 Easy-to-grow perennial with dark green, strap-shaped leaves and nodding, bell-shaped, white flowers with segments tipped green.
 Naturalize under deciduous trees, in shrub borders or orchards, or on cool slopes.
-Plant bulbs in fall, setting them 4in. deep and 3 in. apart.
+Plant bulbs in fall, setting them 4in. deep and 3 inches apart.
 Do not disturb until really crowded; then dig, divide, and replant after foliage dies down.
 Not eaten by rodents.

 Summer snowflake doesn't need much winter chill to bloom well; it even blooms dependably as far south as central Florida.
 In the Coastal South, flowers come from late fall through winter; elsewhere, expect bloom in late winter and early spring, with early daffodils.

-L. vernum.
-SPRING SNOWFLAKE.
-Zones US, MS, LS; USDA 6-8.
-Much less common than L. aestivum and less tolerant of mild winters.
-Leaves are 9 in. long.
-In earliest spring, each foot-long stem bears a single large white flower (occasionally two per stem).
+- In earliest spring, each foot-long stem bears a single large white flower (occasionally two per stem).